 As the lights come back on main courses arrive.
 This is Porto, on the shoulder of the Atlantic, and many opt for sea bass fillets resting on garlicky greens and potatoes.

 Again the lights dim.
 It is time for Adriana to sing.
 She grasps her black shawl a little tighter against adversity.
 There is a hint of a dark-haired Stevie Nicks after a testing day.
 At times the guitars fade away and her vocal alone carries the melody a capella.

 For centuries, the shawl has been a symbol of Fado.
-Amongst the black-and-white photos, a fado hall of fame, hang two shawls.
-Long ago, fado gave women a way of expressing their problems.
+Amongst the black-and-white photos, a Fado hall of fame, hang two shawls.
+Long ago, Fado gave women a way of expressing their problems.
 During Portugal’s bold sea-faring age of exploration, a woman never knew whether her man would return.
 And fishing amongst the storms of the Bay of Biscay was always a perilous occupation.

-For a deeper insight into fado, visit Fado na Baixa, a daily presentation of Fado songs and history.
-An hour long performance tells the story of distinctive styles of fado in Coimbra and Lisbon.
+For a deeper insight into Fado, visit Fado na Baixa, a daily presentation of Fado songs and history.
+An hour-long performance tells the story of distinctive styles of fado in Coimbra and Lisbon.

-Does fado have a future?
+So, after my guide to Portuguese Fado, does Fado have a future?
 Radio and television have taken Fado on.
 Introduced electronic instruments and eliminated the traditional silences.
 Will traditional Fado survive?

-Whilst humans have “saudade”, yearnings and unfulfilled dreams, fado will live.
-Even when the black-shawled lady has sung the fado show ain’t over.
+Whilst humans have “saudade”, yearnings and unfulfilled dreams, Fado will live.
+Even when the black-shawled lady has sung the Fado show ain’t over.

-Tell Me More About Fado
+Tell Me More About this guide to Portuguese Fado

 Dinner and show from around €60